 What is National Insurance?

-National Insurance is a type of tax where UK workers (whether employed or self-employed) pay into a ‘pot’ which then entitles them to claim certain state benefits such as:
+Are you confused by how much National Insurance contributions you have to pay?
+Or what category you fall into?
+HMRC’s National Insurance is a type of tax where UK workers, whether employed or self-employed, pay into a ‘pot’.
+This then entitles them to claim certain state benefits such as:

 - Unemployment benefits